Drugmakers tackle health crisis of child sex abuse

-ZURICH, Oct 11 Leading drugmakers will help set up psychological centres for victims of child sex abuse in an effort to counter the long-term health problems suffered by victims.
+ZURICH Leading drugmakers will help set up psychological centers for victims of child sex abuse in an effort to counter the long-term health problems suffered by victims.

 Sexual exploitation when a child can saddle a person with life-long illnesses and a range of mental problems.